apmzideas/BetterPollBot/README.md

 ### BetterPollBot About Text (/setabouttext)
 Work in progress!
 Please return later.
-@BetterPollBot is a bot similar to @PollBot, but with more features like change answers of an existing poll.
-Also it doesn't spam your groups to death.
+@BetterPollBot is a bot similar to @PollBot, but with more features and less spaming in groups.
 ### What can this bot do?
 Work in progress!
 Please return later.
 @BetterPollBot